-3.1 For Rule 9.2.4(a), substitute:
+3.1 For Rule 9.2.5(a), substitute:

-“(a) under Rule 9.2.4(a) can only be effected on the Capacity Market Register after the T-4 Auction for the relevant Delivery Year has concluded and before the date which is T-6 weeks before the start of the T-1 Auction for the relevant Delivery Year, or after the T-1 Auction for the relevant Delivery Year has concluded (or, in the case of an SA Agreement, after 30th May 2017) and provided that:”.
+“(a) under Rule 9.2.4(a) can only be effected on the Capacity Market Register after the T-4 Auction for the relevant Delivery Year has concluded and before the date which is 6 weeks before the start of the T-1 Auction for the relevant Delivery Year, or after the T-1 Auction for the relevant Delivery Year has concluded (or, in the case of an SA Agreement, after 30th May 2017) and provided that:”.

 4. Amendments to Chapter 5: Capacity Auction